the-little-prover/j-bob/README.md

 (load "j-bob.scm")
 ;; Load the transcript of all proofs in the book:
 (load "little-prover.scm")
-;; Run every proof in the book, up to the proof of align/align:
+;; Run every proof in the book, up to and including the proof of align/align:
 (dethm.align/align)
 ```